settings101/settings101.github.io/README.md

 # Cloud-9

 Welcome to Cloud-9.
-This is a pr0xy project.
+This is a pr0xy project (Using the Interstellar Pr0xy).
 These are the instructions to follow:

 1. Create a GitHub account if you haven't already.
 2. Click "Code" (green button) and then "Create Codespace on main."